 Figel started out performing in the Grease presentation of BRAVO nine years ago as a student in Oak Park Elementary School District 97, and has been involved in the program since then.
 He recalls props in his first show included borrowed tables from the lunchroom.
 The program has come a long way with a bigger budget, he said.

-The BRAVO program was also facing elimination this year if the referendum did not pass in April.
+The BRAVO program if the referendum did not pass in April.

 Aladdin, Jr. is just one of three productions for BRAVO this summer.
 Aladdin, Jr. will be performed at 7:30 p.m. on Thursday, July 14, 11 a.m. on Friday and 2 p.m.
-Sunday, all in the Brooks Middle School auditorium at 325 S. Kenilworth Ave.
+Sunday, all in the auditorium at 325 S. Kenilworth Ave.